 The demand math is just math#

-The base math fits on a napkin.
+Base math fits on a napkin.
 Users multiplied by sessions multiplied by tokens per session.
 That is the floor.

 Reasoning models consume tokens the user never sees.
 The model works through the problem in a kind of private monologue, and every line of that monologue is a token the business pays for.
 Set a threshold on the number of thinking tokens per interaction.
 Treat it as a planning lever, not a detail.